Robin Hood: List of traditional ballads

 Ballads dating back to the 15th century are the oldest existing form of the Robin Hood legends, although none of them were recorded at the time of the first allusions to him, and many are from much later.
 They share many common features, often opening with praise of the greenwood and relying heavily on disguise as a plot device, but include a wide variation in tone and plot.
 The ballads are sorted into four groups, very roughly according to date of first known free-standing copy.
 Ballads whose first recorded version appears (usually incomplete) in the Percy Folio may appear in later versions and may be much older than the mid-17th century when the Folio was compiled.
 Any ballad may be older than the oldest copy that happens to survive, or descended from a lost older ballad.
-For example, the plot of Robin Hood's Death, found in the Percy Folio, is summarised in the 15th-century A Gest of Robyn Hode, and it also appears in an 18th-century version.
+For example, the plot of Robin Hood's Death, found in the Percy Folio, is summarised in A Gest of Robyn Hode, and it also appears in an 18th-century version.